Founder’s guide: How to Reduce Software Development Cost

 Software development cost is always a big concern for founder of a digital company.
 Product development takes away the big part of the initial investment whether it is a minimum viable product (MVP) or a full-blown platform.
 The founder is always looking to reduce the cost of software development.
-Here are some of Simpalm’s tips to reduce the cost;
+Here are some tips form Simpalm, a custom software development company in Chicago to reduce the cost;

 1. Define your requirements clearly